johnashu/harmony_blockchain_sync_alerts/README.md

 # Harmony Blockchain Sync Alerts

 # vStats Alerts
+This is an automated script that will periodically check your node block height against the blockchain.
+If there is a difference then an alert will be sent.
+You may also setup Status alerts to occur a set number of times per 24 hours to confirm nodes are fully synced.

 ### 1) Download the script
 We suggest storing it in your home folder.